The Best of the Tradition With a Heart for Evangelism and Discipleship

 All First Word debates - and radio debates - seek to be scholarly and fair.
 The speakers will have equal time to present their arguments and to offer rebuttals.
 There is always time for guided conversation and/or Q&A from the audience.
 Most in-house debates are about two hours in length to allow for as full a case as possible to be made.

 We can also now confirm our second debate for 2017.
 It will feature two folks on each side of the question: "What is the Biblical View of Free Will?"
-Dr. Sonny Hernandez and Dr. Theodore Zacharides from the Reformed camp will debate Dr. Leighton Flowers and Dr. Johnathan Pritchett from the classical Arminian camp.
+Dr. Sonny Hernandez and Dr. Theodore Zacharides from the Reformed camp will debate Dr. Leighton Flowers and Dr. Johnathan Pritchett from the Traditional Southern Baptist camp as defined here.
 You can go ahead and register for that debate here.
 Because of the additional travel costs for this debate, we are charging a bit more.
 The Early Bird cost will be $10 for the first 100 registrants and the regular cost for the next 250 tickets will be $15.
 Eventbrite also adds a few fees.

 The same question is up for debate this go around, but as Dr. Hernandez is Reformed and holds to a presuppositional apologetic method, this debate promises a different way of answer the question.
 The debate will be held Saturday, June 3 from 7-9 pm.
-Early bird registration will be $5.
+Early bird registration is only $5.
 Only the first 150 tickets will be $5, and they'll be $10 after that.
+All tickets will be $10 at the door.
+We only have room for 300 so I cannot guarantee a spot if you do not register before the event.
 So book now!
 You can register and pay through Eventbrite here.
+The event will be live streamed and that link will be available soon.

 2017 First Word Debate Series